Scaling limits of random planar maps with a unique large face

 to $\map$.
 The probability distribution $\mu_n$ is defined by normalizing $W(\map)$

 where

 is referred to as the finite volume partition function.
-We will always assume that $q_k > 0$ for some $k \geq 2$ to avoid the trivial case when all faces have degree 2.
+We will always assume that $q_k > 0$ for some $k \geq2$ to avoid the trivial case when all faces have degree 2.
 Note that for a given random element in $\mathcal{M}^\ast_{n}$ distributed by $\mu_n$ the marked vertex $\rho$ is uniformly distributed.
 The motivation for studying these distributions is first of all related to questions of universality, namely, there is strong evidence that under certain integrability condition on the weights $q_i$ the scaling limit of the maps distributed by $\mu_n$ is the Brownian map up to a scale factor \cite{marckert:2007}.
 Furthermore, the distributions are closely related to distributions arising in certain statistical mechanical models on random maps as is discussed in \cite{legall:2011}.